CyVerse-learning-materials/SciApps_guide/bsa.rst

      ..
 Warning::
         The interactive BSA viewer will be displayed in a new tab of your web browser window, so please check if pop-ups from SciApps are blocked by your browser and disable it if needed.

   4. By default, the BSA viewer displays the segregation probability plots along the chromosome for 'All chromosomes', with a blue horizontal line indicating the 10\ :sup:`-5` significance threshold.
-As shown below, we can use the significance threshold to rule out two candidate genes in chromosome 5 and one candidate gene in chromosome 8.
+As shown below, we can use the significance threshold to rule out two candidate genes in chromosome 5.

      |ems_viewer2|